FaruqueO/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Data Fieldes

 1. subject - (integer) This is ID for each subject observed.
-2. activity - The type of activity performed when the corresponding measurements were taken *value 1 means WALKING : subject was walking during the test *value 2 means WALKING_UPSTAIRS : subject was walking up a staircase during the test *value 3 means WALKING_DOWNSTAIRS : subject was walking down a staircase during the test *value 4 means SITTING : subject was sitting during the test *value 5 means STANDING : subject was standing during the test *value 6 means LAYING : subject was laying down during the test
+2. activity - The type of activity performed when the corresponding measurements were taken.
+   * value 1 means WALKING : subject was walking during the test
+   * value 2 means WALKING_UPSTAIRS : subject was walking up a staircase during the test
+   * value 3 means WALKING_DOWNSTAIRS : subject was walking down a staircase during the test
+   * value 4 means SITTING : subject was sitting during the test
+   * value 5 means STANDING : subject was standing during the test
+   * value 6 means LAYING : subject was laying down during the test

 The following fields are average measurements for each subject on a specific activity
 3. TimeBodyAccelerometerMean-X